Unlawful Detainer: Your Ultimate Recourse When You Need to Evict a Noncompliant Tenant

 Wait until you know for certain that the tenant is gone before you enter the unit (s)he occupied.
 It’s always a good idea to have a locksmith with you so you can get the locks changed as quickly as possible.

 Prepare to find a considerably less than spotless place.
-Tenants, even happy ones, are not known for the outstanding condition in which they leave apartments they’re moving out of.
+Tenants, even happy ones, are not known for the outstanding condition in which they leave the apartments they’re moving out of.
 Unlawful detainer tenants have even less incentive to clean the place up when forced to move against their will.
-If the unit is in seriously filthy or otherwise poor condition, you may well have the right to withhold refund of some or all of the security deposit.
+If the unit is in seriously filthy or otherwise poor condition, you may well have the right to withhold a refund of some or all of the security deposit.
 Check with your attorney as to when you can do this and how much of the deposit you can keep.

 Work With an Experienced Local Lawyer